umberware/the-way/the-way/readme.md

 The code above, will create a **UserRest** and **HeroRest** to be injected in **RestModule** class.

 ## @Configuration
 When you want to configure or prepare some thing, this decorator can help you.
 The classes decorated with this decoration will execute the method "configure" when the class is being instantiated.
 To use correctly this decorator your configure class **MUST** extends the **AbstractConfiguration**  and implement the method configure, besides that the class must have the @Configuration() decorator.
-Also, you can pass an argument(a class) to this decorator to be overridden, same behaviour of **@Service** at this point.
+Also, you can pass an argument(a class) to this decorator to be overridden, same behavior of **@Service** at this point.

 ### Example: